 I use Spring energy gels.
 And real food such as sweet potato, protein balls, rice cakes with almond spread, and watermelon.

-So, you're armed with your PH, advice from Shane and a hydration strategy - what's next in the race calendar?
+So, you're armed with your Precision Fuel & Hydration, advice from Shane and a hydration strategy - what's next in the race calendar?

 I've got UTA100 in October and then the Tarawera 100 in February.